Trump says he has given his “blessing” to TikTok deal but that final terms are still being negotiated

 Trump later added that he had “approved the deal in concept.”

-On Friday, the U.S. Commerce Department said it would block new download of the TikTok app and that the app could be blocked from use in the U.S. entirely on Nov.
+On Friday, the U.S. Commerce Department said it would block new downloads of the TikTok app from American app stores beginning Sept.
+20 and that the app could be blocked from use in the U.S. entirely on Nov.
 12, citing national security concerns.

 Trump has tried for weeks to force TikTok to spin off its U.S. operations to prevent the app’s Chinese parent company from accessing U.S. data.